 Keep in mind that some dogs may growl and bare their teeth during play.
 This is not necessarily a sign of aggression.
 More often than not, you will be able to spot the tail wagging.
 Whenever a dog is wagging its tail, you are all but guaranteed that it is not actually aggressive and only wants to play.

 If the animal is baring its teeth and not growling, it may intend to attack without warning.
 This behavior is very unusual and extremely dangerous.
 It could be a sign of rabies, brain damage, or some other physiological problem.
-If you have a retriever that shows this behavior, you should isolate it and have it taken away by animal control.
+If you have a retriever that shows this behavior, you should isolate it and take it away by animal control.

 If your dog has an injury, it may nip when the spot is touched.
 This is not aggression so much as an involuntary pain response.
 The main thing to look for is the absence of tail wagging combined with other indicators of aggression.